BOOKING CONDITIONS (Valid for bookings from 17th January 2017)

 Once your complaint has been fully investigated in accordance with this procedure we will inform you of the outcome.
 If the complaint is upheld, then any compensation that may be awarded would be subject to our compensation terms and conditions.

-We are a member of ABTA , membership number V5874.
-We are obliged to maintain a high standard of service to you by ABTA's Code of Conduct.
-We can also offer you an arbitration scheme for the resolution of disputes arising out of, or in connection with this contract.
-The scheme is arranged by ABTA and administered by the Centre for Effective Dispute Resolution (CEDR) independently.
-It is a simple and inexpensive method of arbitration on documents alone with restricted liability on you for costs.
-The upper limit on claims is £5,000 per person and £25,000 per booking form.
-The scheme does not apply to claims which are solely in respect of physical injury or illness or their consequences.
-It can, however deal with claims which include an element of minor injury or illness subject to a limit of £1,500 on the amount the arbitrator can award per person in respect of this element.
-Your request for arbitration must be received by ABTA within eighteen months of the date of return from holiday.
-For injury and illness claims, you can request the ABTA Mediation Procedure and we have the option to agree to mediation.
-Further information on the Code and ABTA's assistance in resolving disputes can be found on www. abta.com
+We are a member of ABTA, membership number Y6412.
+We are obliged to maintain a high standard of service to you by ABTA’s Code of Conduct.
+We can also offer you ABTA’s scheme for the resolution of disputes arising out of, or in connection with this contract which is approved by the Chartered Trading Standards Institute.
+The scheme is a simple and inexpensive method of arbitration on documents alone with restricted liability on you for costs.
+The upper limit on claims is £5,000 per person (£21,500 for illness or personal injury) and £25,000 per booking form.
+If we can’t resolve your complaint, go to www.abta.com to use ABTA’s simple procedure.
+Further information on the Code and ABTA’s assistance in resolving disputes can be found on www.abta.com.
+You can also access the European Commission Online Dispute (ODR) Resolution platform at http://ec.europa.eu/consumers/ odr/.
+This ODR platform is a means of registering your complaint with us; it will not determine how your complaint should be resolved.

 Optional excursions and activities may be available for you to purchase either before you depart the UK or during your holiday.
 These are offered for sale by our holiday advisors in the UK, or our Tour Managers or representatives overseas.
 However, we have no involvement in any such excursions or activities which are not run, supervised or controlled in any way by us.
 Full responsibility for providing and operating the excursion or activity rests with the local operator / provider.
 We act solely as booking agent for the local operator / provider of all optional excursions and activities with whom you will have a contract.
 The local operator’s terms and conditions will apply.
 As set out at clause 7(8) above we cannot accept any liability on any basis in relation to any optional excursions or activities which do not form part of your holiday package booked with us and the acceptance of liability contained in clause 7(1) of our Booking Conditions will not apply to them.
 We do not however exclude liability for the negligence of ourselves or our employees resulting in your death or personal injury.